ronen567/just-the-docs/docs/logistic_regression.md

 #### Eq.
 7: Gradient Descent For J(w,b)
 Repeat till convergence:
+#### Eq.
+7a:

 $$b:=b-\alpha \frac{\partial J(b,w)}{\partial b}$$

+#### Eq.
+7b:
 For all {b}, {w_j} j=1...n calculate:

 $$w_j:=w_j-\alpha \frac{\partial J(b,w)}{\partial w_j}$$

+Explaination for the Gradient Decent Process : n the Gradient Descent solution, Eq.
+7a and 7b should be repeatedly computed, where at each iteration a new set of {b,w} parameters are computed.
+The iterative process should contiue until b and w converge, i.e. the partial derivatives are 0.
+As we know, the derivatives are 0 at the minima.
+So the computed (b,w) are the parameters that minimize the cost function, as required.

 Let's calculate the partial derivative $$\frac{\partial J(b,w)}{\partial b}$$:

+RONEN TILL HERE!!!!!!!!!!

+To simplify the derivation, we'll base on the derivatives chain rule.
+Before getting to that, let's prepare arrange the cost function:

+We denote:
+x=b+wx
+and h

+Eq.
+8:

+$$\frac{\partial f(y)}{\partial x}=\frac{\partial f(y)}{\partial y}\frac{\partial y}{\partial x}$$